 The Key to Optimal Learning is Memory

 Do first things first.
-Before you try to memorize stuff, train your mind to use its optimal learning capacity.
+Before memorizing stuff, train your mind to use its optimal learning capacity.
 Our memory is not just an asset.
 It is who we are.

 What is memory?
 Memory is the ability to store and recall information and experiences (2).
 It is our identity.
 Our memories tell us who we are and what we can do.
 It affects thinking and behavior.
 Like any ability, we can improve it.
 When we improve memory, we increase our overall mental ability.
-If you want to be more intelligent, creating a memory palace is the key.
+Creating a memory palace is the key if you want to be more intelligent.

 There’s a lot more going on with memory than we realize.
 Memory is like a distorted form of time travel.
 Our memories can differ significantly from the actual event.
 The passage of time, our emotional attachment to the event, and cultural programming can all affect memory.

-However, by learning to use our minds’ power, we can overcome these tendencies.
+However, we can overcome these tendencies by learning to use our minds’ power.
 We all have the innate ability to encode almost infinite amounts of information into our permanent memory.

 Best Kept Secrets of Optimal Learning